alijnmerchant21/sdk-tutorials/README.md

 * **Cosmos SDK**, a modular framework to build blockchain applications
 * **IBC**, the Inter-Blockchain Communication protocol that allows blockchains to communicate
-* **Tendermint**, the algorithm that provides the consensus and networking layer for your blockchain application through CometBFT
+* **CometBFT**, the state replication engine for powering the interchain stack.
+CometBFT is a fork and successor of Tendermint core.

 The Developer Portal contains three types of content: